 Sponsored in part by the Library of Congress Teaching with Primary Sources (TPS) Eastern Region Program, coordinated by Waynesburg University

-Hartt and SUNY Fredonia composition students are presently participating in a grant that has been awarded to the Connecticut Music Educators Association and is sponsored in part by The Library of Congress Teaching with Primary Sources Eastern Region Program, coordinated by Waynesburg University!
+Hartt and SUNY Fredonia composition students participated in this grant that was awarded to the Connecticut Music Educators Association and was sponsored in part by The Library of Congress Teaching with Primary Sources Eastern Region Program, coordinated by Waynesburg University!
 Music education has been impacted by the pandemic.
-Schools that are open for students to attend music programs and ensembles are typically unable to rehearse properly due to the 12 foot distance requirement.
-Other complications to rehearsals and performance include cohorting, school schedules, and audience size.
+Complications to rehearsals and performance include cohorting, school schedules, audience size, and distancing when rehearsing.
 Technology, copyright, and a lack of available materials for teachers to use have made the creation of virtual ensembles difficult to execute.

 A note to teachers, should you wish to use additional materials with your students, The Library of Congress also contains some incredible recordings, lots of music in the public domain, Arts Collections and photos and letters of famous composers and performers, such as Aaron Copland.
 Ella Fitzgerald, and Dizzy Gillespie.
 Please check out the wonderful resources available for use at LOC.gov.
 Note that The Library does not omit music that is considered racist because that is a part of history and as music educators, this helps us all to understand what it was like to live in certain time periods, and to have a glimpse of the struggles that minority artists and composers encountered.
 Guidance as to the nature of the collections should be shared with students should older students use the Library of Congress for research.

-The arrangements, accompanying information, and links to the Library of Congress archives are now being posted to the CMEA website!
-Additionally, public domain music and information taken directly from the Library of Congress will be added with the help of high school volunteers and will be completed by September 30, 2021.
-The collection being created by student volunteers include chamber music and silent film music, newly in the public domain, and not even yet cataloged at The Library of Congress!
+The arrangements, accompanying information, and links to the Library of Congress archives are now posted to the CMEA website!
+Additionally, public domain music taken directly from the Library of Congress has been put into programs for teachers to use as well.
+The collection created by student volunteers includes chamber music and silent film music, newly in the public domain, and not even yet cataloged at The Library of Congress!
 This music was played by orchestras to silent films with headings such as Hurry, or Storm.
 When a section in the film happened such as a hurry scene, corresponding music would be played.
-Think of the possibilities of having your orchestra record this music for use with virtuale plays, or student iMovies!
+Think of the possibilities of having your orchestra record this music for use with virtual plays, or student iMovies!